aqaPayam/NakhBot/README.md

 - Nakh text max length is 240 characters.
 - Sent Nakh expires after 14 days.
 - If rejected, sender cannot send another Nakh to the same target.
+- If rejected, internal Nakh status is `rejected`.
 - UI should show rejected Nakh as Closed.
+- Internal `closed` status is reserved for generic non-rejection closure cases.

 ### Nakh Payment Flow